Stockholm is, no surprise, a town that has deep Swedish roots. It is also home to a surprising number of artists, who have given the village new life.

 On July 18, 1938, Stockholm was visited by Swedish royalty: Crown Prince Gustaf Adolf, Crown Princess Louise, and Prince Bertil.
 They were touring the US to mark the 300th anniversary of the founding of the first Swedish settlement in the US (at Delaware).
 The town was notified on a Friday that the royals would be stopping on the following Monday, so they spent the weekend busily prettying-up the town and the rail station.
 Nearly 700 people turned out for the 15-minute whistle-stop speeches.
 Prince Gustaf told a Swedish newspaper that the stop in Stockholm on Lake Pepin was one of the top three highlights of his months-long tour of the US.

 The village’s fortunes began to turn around when artists began moving to town in the 1970s.
 Most made Stockholm their year-round home and opened shops and galleries that continue to attract visitors from throughout the region.

 Stockholm Village Park (Spring St.) is a quaint, peaceful lakeside park, perfect for a picnic lunch.
 There is also an old pier that extends far into the lake, offering panoramic views.

-The village’s history is preserved at the Stockholm Museum (Spring St.; open daily from May–Oct, otherwise by appt through A Sense of Place, the store next door).
-Housed in the former post office, the museum has an informative timeline of the town’s history, some old photos, and a bunch of old records for genealogy enthusiasts.
+The Stockholm Museum (Spring St.; open daily from May–Oct.), housed in the former post office, has an informative timeline of the town’s history, some old photos, and a bunch of old records for genealogy enthusiasts.